MeteorPackaging/numeraljs-core-wrapper/README.md

 $ meteor add numeral:numeral
 ```

-if you need also languages support see [numeral:languages](https://atmospherejs.com/numeral/languages) and run
+If you need also languages support, see [numeral:languages](https://atmospherejs.com/numeral/languages) and run

 ```shell
 $ meteor add numeral:languages